-This is an intermediate page.
-The sub-menus to this page walk through some other subjects including incorporation of actual data in financial models, modelling on a monthly basis and other subjects.
-I have left some random stuff on this page.
+This is an intermediate page that leads you to discussion of incorporating actuals in project finance; reviewing other models; converting time lines and currency issues.
+I have left some other exercise on this page including lock-ups, sweeps, defaults, IRR, and liquidated damages.
 This stuff includes a few painful details of Project Finance models.
 Subjects include S-curves with delay or acceleration in construction; dealing with interest during construction, fees and the associated funding needs and construction; equity bridge loans; and, sculpting in situations where the amount of debt is given.

 Timing is one of the keys to project finance.
 Different stages have different risks and must be defined in a model.
 Exercise 2 demonstrates how to structure inputs in a basic project finance model (it is associated with the project finance inputs video).
 The second exercise addresses how to structure a model with flexible dates so that different construction periods and project lives can be included in the analysis.
 The flexible dates and the advanced timing exercises demonstrate alternative ways to deal with different timing structures.
 I have made a lot of little exercises that may help you with particular project finance issues.
 I have not yet uploaded these files.
 If you send an email to email@example.com I will send you the files.